Are you considering a software as a service (SaaS) or an on-premises solution for your ecommerce platform?

 Keeping your data safe and your customers’ information secure has never been more important and your provider will be payment card industry (PCI) compliant and will probably operate with much higher levels of data security.

-On-premises – you will own and control your resources, even when you use a third-party hosting provider.
+You will own and control your resources, even when you use a third-party hosting provider.
 You will need to have a good idea of the amount of traffic you will handle to be sure you have enough capacity.
 Unless you’re using an open source option you will also pay a license fee for your ecommerce platform.

 You will manage the performance and delivery of your site which can be very attractive, depending on the scale and complexity of your business.
 With good in-house expertise for your networking, systems administration, and coding you can make your own customizations and manage performance to meet your needs precisely.